-Contrary to popular opinion, medical school admissions is not just a “thumbs up” or “thumbs down” decision-making process.
+Contrary to popular opinion, medical school admissions is not just a yes-or-no decision-making process.
 Since there are so many qualified applicants and so few spaces, who ends up getting in?

 [ RELATED: Researching and Evaluating Medical Schools ]

 Medical School Admission Process